 Thanks to the innovative Keller Funnel™, choosing silicone gel implants can mean shorter incisions, more choices for incision placement, and improved comfort and safety.
 The Keller Funnel allows the implant to be compressed through a smaller incision and inserted with great precision.
 It also allows for a "no touch technique" that keeps the implant sterile and reduces the risk of infection.
 Romanelli Cosmetic Surgery has been certified to use the Keller Funnel for silicone breast augmentation.

 There are many options when it comes to selecting breast implants.
 On Long Island, many breast augmentation patients trust the experienced breast surgeons at Romanelli Cosmetic Surgery to guide them through their options.
 Our goal is to help you choose breast implants that will complement your body type, aesthetic preferences, and lifestyle.
 During your consultation, your doctor will work closely with you to evaluate your anatomy and health history, and recommend an implant type that best fits your needs.

 Are you ready to visit our practice on Long Island and select the breast implants that are right for you?
-Request your free surgical consultation or call us now at (631) 424-3600.
+Request your surgical consultation or call us now at (631) 424-3600.

 Silicone Gel Implants

 Dr. Romanelli has had uninterrupted experience with silicone gel implants since 1990.
 During his plastic surgery fellowship at the famed Baylor College of Medicine in Houston, Texas Dr. Romanelli trained with the 2 inventors of the silicone gel implant: Drs.
 Frank Gerow and Thomas Cronin.
 From 1992-2006, during the FDA moratorium on silicone implants, Dr. Romanelli's patients continued to have access to silicone breast implants for reconstructive needs.
 Dr. Romanelli also served as a clinical investigator on several FDA approved studies on the new silicone gel implants.